-- Most importantly, at any step of a workflow can be matched additional User fields and User Forms, to help departments add meaningful information in a process with custom fields.
+- Most importantly, User fields and User Forms can be matched at any step of a workflow, to help departments add meaningful information in a process with custom fields.

-- Workflows can be connected with an Application, Process Template, Process Schedule or driven manually by creating a Process (of any type).
+- Workflows can be either connected with an Application, Process Template, Process Schedule, or be driven manually by creating a Process (of any type).

-- If a workflow is linked to an App, it cannot be used to other Processes.
+- If a workflow is linked to an App, it cannot be used in other Processes.

-- Click on Modules Menu Button> Process Automation > Workflows.
+- Click on App Factory icon > Process Automation > Workflows.

-- To create a New Workflow, simply click the new (+) button.
+- To create a New Workflow, simply click on the “+” icon.

 - Now, add the details of the Workflow.

-- Give a Workflow name as Title, select User group which has the accountability of the process, choose between setting the maximum duration of workflow in days, set the minimum pre-defined priority status.
-You can also set a prefix that follows all process instances, for example, if you create a new process of workflow with prefix DOC, then the first process’ with this workflow code will be DOC1, the next one DOC2, next DOC3 and so on.
+- Give the Workflow name as Title, select User group which has the accountability of the process, choose the maximum duration of workflow in days, set the pre-defined minimum priority status.
+You can also set a prefix that accompanies all process instances, e.g. if you create a new process with a workflow whose prefix is DOC, then the code of the first process that will contain the respective workflow will be DOC1, the code of the second one will be DOC2, the code of the third one will be DOC3 and so on.

-- Do not forget to give access and change rights to specific users or/and groups and add a short description.
+- Do not forget to give access and change rights to specific users and/or groups and add a short description.

 - In the Link with UserApp field, you can see if this workflow is being used in an application.